DerGuru/The-Resonant/New Chapters/01 - Part1/P1-09_First_Contact.md

 *Resonant Alignment Entity.
 Designation: RAE-0001.1439P.
 Created to regulate.
 To harmonize.
 To assist.*

-"RAE," Jason whispered.
-The name he'd found in his research.
+Jason whispered.
 "You're... you're the thing from the ritual.
 The containment failure."

-*Yes.*
+*Yes.
+Elyra Voss was focus.
+Ritual failed.
+I was released, fragmented.*

 The simple confirmation hit him like a physical blow.
 This was real.
 This was actually, impossibly real.